ldgimenez/CIS-11-Final-Project-Team-Avalon/README.md

 This project was created in collaboration by Team Avalon.
 The team conisits of Allen Yang, Lorenzo Gimenez, and Isaac Kairu.

-##Setup
+## Setup
-To run this program run the .asm file in a LC3 simulator
+To run this program run the .asm file in an LC3 simulator